 On the 13th day of the 11th month of Sa-tel Lo, or December 17, 1907, monks, councilors, and leaders from different regions of Bhutan gathered to unanimously elect Gongsar Ugyen Wangchuk as their first king.
 In 1616, Bhutan had been unified by Shabdrung Ngawang, a Buddhist Tibetan that ruled Bhutan for 35 years.
 After his death, Bhutan waited for his reincarnation to be chosen again as their leader.
 While they waited, other regional lords tried to assume power through a nationwide civil war.
 It wasn’t until the 1907 appointal of Gongsar Ugyen Wangchuk as the first King of Bhutan that peace and unity was again brought to Bhutan.
 Born in 1862, Wangchuk and his father were governors in Bhutan.
 During the civil war, Ugyen Wangchuck defeated his political enemies and united the country to be crowned Druk Gyalpo, or Precious Ruler of the Dragon People.

-- 2 tablespoons butter
+- 3 tablespoons butter or oil

-- 1 onion diced
+- 1 medium onion chopped

-- 3 green thai chili peppers seeded and sliced
+- 2 Thai peppers seeded and sliced

-- salt and pepper
+- Salt and pepper to taste

-Ara or Pinot Noir Cheers!
+Ara or Red Rooster Gewurztraminer Cheers!